Why is this medication prescribed?

 Before using fluocinolone,

-- tell your doctor and pharmacist if you are allergic to fluocinolone or any other drugs.
+- tell your doctor and pharmacist if you are allergic to fluocinolone, any other medications, peanuts, or any of the ingredients in fluocinolone topical products.
+Ask your pharmacist for a list of the ingredients.

-- tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
-If you become pregnant while using fluocinolone, call your doctor immediately.
+- tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
+If you become pregnant while using fluocinolone topical, call your doctor immediately.

 What should I do if I forget a dose?